mohitsharma29/MIDAS-IIITD_website/blog/_posts/2018-06-14-MIDAS-second-blog.md

 ---
 layout: post
-title: "Testing MathJax"
+title: "MIDAS second blog"
 description: ""
+author: "Dr. Rajiv"
-author_handle: dad
+author_handle: Rajiv
 category: blog
 published: true
+theme: lab
 tags: []
 ---
 {% include JB/setup %}
 We do plenty of math, so I'd like to test out [MathJax](https://www.mathjax.org/) support.

 Here is an example of MathJax inline rendering --- \\( 1/x^{2} \\).
 And here is a block rendering: